Jitendarkumara/TestingPurposecode/README.md

-Deputation letter required//Jitendar Kumar Thakur
+Request for Extension of Deputation

+Dear Sir/Madam,

+I, Jitendar Kumar Thakur, am currently deputed at Tata Steel Khopoli under ARC 4700117141.
+My present deputation letter is valid up to 31st July 2025.

-i am deputed in tata steel khopoli under ARC 4700117141 and it extended till 31st march 2026 ,i have deputation letter till 31st July 2025  kindly extend the deputation letter till 31st march 2026 .
+Since the deputation under the above ARC has been extended till 31st March 2026, I kindly request you to extend my deputation letter accordingly, i.e., up to 31st March 2026.

-Please provide it ASAP
+Your prompt action on this matter will be highly appreciated.